LucasCarvalho00/Posterr/README.md

 And when receiving the result, if it is successful, it will update the user's layout again, showing the data received or it will show an error screen.

 ![Captura de Tela 2022-08-27 às 15 13 48](https://user-images.githubusercontent.com/30445599/187043160-a06defc8-d271-4775-8a12-c9c568ca5f8b.png)

+> The state pattern is a behavioral pattern that allows an object to change its behavior at runtime.
+It does so by changing its current state.
+Here, “state” means the set of data that describes how a given object should behave at a given time.

+You can read more about this Design Pattern at the link: https://www.raywenderlich.com/books/design-patterns-by-tutorials/v3.0/chapters/15-state-pattern

 ## Design System